GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 {{< asset-static file="USWDS Monthly Call Feb 2024.pptx" label="View the slides (PowerPoint presentation, 5.8 MB, 81 pages)" >}}

-Join the U.S. Web Design System (USWDS) team to learn more about the complete lifecycle of a USWDS component.
+Join the U.S. Web Design System (uswds) team to learn more about the complete lifecycle of a USWDS component.

 In this session, you will learn: